“He is Risen” Wood Plaque

 I am working on my spring decorations and changing the mantle to a spring decor.
 I needed a little addition for the end on the mantel and decided I would use the left over wood fence scraps to make a wood plaque.
 I will be sharing the entire mantel in the next few weeks, but I wanted to start with the little projects I did to complete the spring decorations on the mantel.
+This post contains some affiliate links.
+Click here for my full disclosure policy.

 I started by cutting the left over wood fence into 10 inch pieces.
 I used 2 of these 10 inch pieces along with some scraps to make this wood plaque.
 I stained the wood pieces with a dark walnut color and screwed the pieces together.